This post contains affiliate links. If you click through and make a purchase, we may receive a commission at no additional cost to you.

 Related Links

-- If you still need to get some shopping done, don’t miss Part One and Part Two of our Holiday Gift Guide
+- If you still need to get some shopping done, don’t miss our ultimate French holiday gift guide.

 - If you’re an antipode, here’s how to celebrate a winter Christmas in Paris